-But what's alive is the ideological system that defeated fascism – which committed plenty of atrocities of its own.
+But what's alive is the ideological system that defeated national socialism – which committed plenty of atrocities of its own.
 Of our own.
 When we think about crimes from the last century, it seems more relevant to think about the crimes we committed, not those they committed.

-What is fascism?
+What is fascism/national socialism?
 It's exactly what everyone thinks it is.
 The conventional wisdom is perfectly correct.
-Our historians have a merciless, laser-sharp understanding of everything bad that fascism was and everything it did wrong.
+Our historians have a merciless, laser-sharp understanding of everything bad that national socialism was and everything it did wrong.
 What hasn't been done is turning this same laser on our own institutions and the ideology of progressivism.

 Progressives know that people left to their own devices and will-to-power will reach goals commensurate with their intelligence and dexterity.
 This creates disparate outcomes among the population along a Pareto optimisation, which for some reason they refuse to believe exists.
 Everyone wants to think of themselves as powerless and/or oppressed.
 But actual power dynamics are not hard to find.